What Are Symmetrical Scales And Chords?

 For example: if you solo with the notes C, E and G only, without letting the notes ring out together, you are soloing with a 3-note C scale.

-If you play these 3 notes letting them ring out so the notes sound simultaneously, you are simply playing a C chord.
+If you play these 3 notes letting them ring out so the notes sound simultaneous, you are simply playing a C chord.

 Keeping that in mind will be helpful in understanding that the following 4 symmetrical chords are also scales, and vice versa.